 For us, the Bernina Express journey from Lugano, via Tirano, ended in St. Moritz.
 But you can also take a Bernina Express train to Chur.
 Because we also took this route, I wanted to include it here.

 In the early morning, we left St. Moritz and headed for Chur.
-The world outside our glass domed panorama windows was just waking up.
+The world outside our glass-domed panorama windows was just waking up.
 For the first part, the sun didn’t even peak over the mountains yet.
 Soon, we arrived in Filisur.
 After a quick stop, we continued the journey and as I was looking outside the window, I realized: this is it!
 We’re riding across the famous Landwasser Viaduct!

 The Landwasser Viaduct is THE signature landmark of the Bernina Express.
 The 6 limestone arches with the red train riding across it, is iconic and became a symbol of scenic train rides in Switzerland and Europe.
 I’ve seen dozen of photos of the Landwasser Viaduct, but riding across it was exhilarating.

-After we left the 216 metres (709 ft) long Landwasser Tunnel, we immediately arrived on the viaduct.
+After we left the 216 meters (709 ft) long Landwasser Tunnel, we immediately arrived on the viaduct.
 The Landwasser Viaduct was built in 1902 and measures 65 meters (213 ft) in height and is 136 meters (446 ft) long!
 Exciting facts.

 Riding over the Landwasser Viaduct was exciting, but it turns out, you cannot see it that well from the train.
 In my fluttered state of sleepiness mixed with excitement, I didn’t manage to get a good shot from the train.
 That is the only downside I guess.
 I contemplated to get off and ride back and try to photograph it from the village but we continued our journey.